By Leading Sciatica Expert Dr. Justin Rabinowitz

 NO!
 This is actually the worst advice you could receive.
-We see people in both our Warren and Berkeley Heights, New Jersey offices that come in with sciatica pain who have been stretching for months with no relief.
+We see people in our Martinsville, New Jersey offices that come in with sciatica pain who have been stretching for months with no relief.

 The underlying issue is simple.
 Sciatica is irritating your leg and hamstring and it ‘feels’ tight so it makes sense to stretch it.
 More, you probably ‘Googled’ what to do about sciatica and saw a hamstring stretch.

 And immediately it provides relief.
 But it’s temporary.

 Most likely, you are making the pain worse and actually prolonging the injury.